The Five Buddha Ring

 it up, Excalibur, a prize because

 this was to be his.
-Omar snarled something
+Omar muttered something

-and the boy's smile faded.
-Then he sighed, jammed
+and the boy’s smile faded.
+Omar sighed, jammed

 his hand into his jeans, retrieved the ring,

-flipped it back to Jack.
+flipped it back to me.
 No gift for a man,

-Jack thought, as he paid his grácias and stuffed
+I thought, as I paid my grácias and stuffed

-the Five Buddha ring into his pocket. ¿Donde
+the Five Buddha ring into my pocket. ¿Donde

 canyons, and struggled for the words for going